javascript-tutorial/en.javascript.info/9-regular-expressions/15-regexp-catastrophic-backtracking/article.md

 alert( regexp.test(str) );
 ```

-To be fair, let's note that some regular expression engines can handle such a search effectively.
-But most of them can't.
-Browser engines usually hang (Google Chrome can handle such a search since version 88 due to a new experimental regular expression engine shipped in V8, JavaScript engine for browsers and Node.js).
+To be fair, let's note that some regular expression engines can handle such a search effectively, while some can't.

+For example, V8 engine version starting from 8.8 can handle such a search (so Google Chrome 88 doesn't hang here).

 ## Simplified example